Browse our Events

 Oregon history festival singing creek educational center

 Join us for a family-friendly gathering with history interpreters, acitivities, live music, meet-a-goat, and indigenous storytelling and food.
 Local history educators and enthusiasts will be on hand dressed in the time period they are portaying and doing authentic chores, activities and crafts.
-Learn to wash clothes on a washboard, sit in a canoe with the fur traders, listen to Native stories in the cedar plankhouse and learn about Latino culture in Oregon.
+Learn to wash clothes on a washboard, sit in a canoe with the fur traders, and listen to Native stories in the cedar plankhouse.

 Our friend Deitrich Peters and his family members (from Grand Ronde) will be there to talk with you about Native culture today and show some items of regalia, play flute and do some Native storytelling.
 He may even bring a tipi to set up near the plankhouse, weather permitting.